 Measuring the Sun and Moon

-Timekeeping would allow you to know when the sun would rise and set, giving you the number of hours available to walk, work, hunt, and trade and it would help you to calculate cooking times to ensure that meats and baked goods are thoroughly baked and safe to eat.
+Timekeeping would allow you to know when the sun rises and sets, giving you the number of hours available to walk, work, hunt, and trade and it would help you to calculate cooking times to ensure that meats and baked goods are thoroughly baked and safe to eat.
 In the event of a total disaster, you could also use timekeeping to setup timely meetings between far flung neighbors and towns to arrange for mutual protection.

 Calculating with only the Sun and Moon

-When it comes to timekeeping, the more precise your tools the more precise you can be in your calculations.
-However, there are survival situations where you may not have access to the means to build even a rudimentary clock or sundial and will have to rely on rougher calculations based on unaided observations of the sun and moon.
+When you try to keep track of time, the more precise your tools the more precise you can be in your calculations.
+However, there are survival situations where you may not have access to the means to build even a rudimentary clock or sundial and will have to rely on rougher calculations without a clock based on unaided observations of the sun and moon.

 Do will note that the ability to at least take notes on your calculations can keep you more consistent even if you are making rougher guesses, so try to keep some records on paper when possible.
 This is particularly true of moon observations, as the issue of moon phases makes nighttime calculations a little more involved even without tools for measurement.

 When you think of measuring time with the sun you probably think of a sundial.
 Although we will cover how to make one of those in part 2, here you will be applying a similar principle without the need for an actual measuring device, thus telling time without a watch.
 Rather than looking at shadows on the ground, you will need to observe the path of the sun as it travels across the sky and make a sort of “mental clock” that determines a rough hourly guess from the place the sun sits in the sky.
 The actual methodology is a little more complex, so let’s break it down step-by-step.